spenceriam/quickmirror/README.md

 # 🚀 QuickMirror - Camera/Microphone Validation Utility

-QuickMirror is a **Windows system tray utility** built with **Tauri + TypeScript** that provides instant camera and microphone validation before video calls.
+QuickMirror is a **Windows system tray utility** built with **Electron + TypeScript** that provides instant camera and microphone validation before video calls.
 No more "can you see/hear me?" moments!

 ## ✨ Features